AN6.40 Two young boys looking up at Ronald Moody’s Midonz. 1939 : box LN4

 2008

 In a New Light: The Campaign for The Baltimore Museum of Art begins.
-The most ambitious philanthropic campaign in the Museum’s history raised more than $81 million and expanded the collection by 4,000 gifts of art.
+The most ambitious philanthropic campaign in the Museum’s history would raise more than $81 million and expanded the collection by 4,000 gifts of art.

 2012